OSGeo/gdal/doc/source/programs/gdal2tiles.rst

 Note that JPEG does not support transparency, hence edge tiles will display black pixels in areas not covered by the source raster.

-The following configuration options are available to further customize the webp output:
+The following configuration options are available to further customize the JPEG output:

 .. option:: ---jpeg-quality=JPEG_QUALITY